DWI Taskforce & Planning Council

 The Sandoval County DWI Program provides treatment at no cost to the offender.

-Sandoval County DWI Program received recertification from the state Children, Youth and Families Department (CYFD) as the Domestic Violence Offender Treatment/Intervention Program for Sandoval County.
+Sandoval County DWI Program receives recertification from the state Children, Youth and Families Department (CYFD) as the Domestic Violence Offender Treatment/Intervention Program for Sandoval County.
 The program also was recognized for meeting all requirements and providing services as per the CYFD DVOTI Rule (8.8.7.18 NMAC – Rp.
 8.8.7.18 NMAC, 05/29/09), with notification sent to the Courts in Sandoval County that the program can continue to receive referrals for these court-ordered services.

 Treatment Curriculum